Many business owners mistakenly think that their website is a sales tool. So they spend…

 It is important to sympathize with your audience’s woes and attempt to address the problems they are having.
 There are two types of buyers: logical and emotional.
 The majority of people fall under the latter categorization.

 Most consumers evaluate different brands and products based on their emotional reactions to them, as opposed to facts and information.
-Marketers who focus on their customers’ identities and personal struggles are more likely to succeed than businesses who focus solely on the unique features of their product or service.
+Marketers who focus on their customers’ identities and personal struggles are more likely to succeed than businesses that focus solely on the unique features of their product or service.

 Determine who your target audience is and really try to zone in on what makes them tick.
 Creating a strong bond between business and consumer helps to build trust in your brand and makes it more likely to resonate with your audience.
 If you are loyal to your consumers, then you will be rewarded with their loyalty as well.